F0xhopper/Type-Tester/README.md

 Features

-User Authentication:
+- User Authentication:
 Users can enter their usernames to personalize their experience.

-Typing Test:
+- Typing Test:
 Users type a randomly chosen paragraph displayed on the screen.
 Real-time feedback is provided to indicate if the typed text is correct or incorrect.

-Real-Time Statistics:
+- Real-Time Statistics:
 Displays typing speed in characters per minute (CPM).
 Shows words per minute (WPM).
 Tracks and displays typing accuracy.

-High Score Tracking:
+- High Score Tracking:
 Maintains a list of top scores with usernames and dates.
 Scores are saved and loaded from a text file (highscore.txt).

-Restart Functionality:

-Users can restart the test at any time to try again.

 Usage